nitroUI/nitro/README.md

 | Misc       | *misc-[misc-name]*     | `misc-scripts`	|

 - **Module** - Top-level modules include the nitro prefix, these are either utilities, plugins, or other major features.

 - **Tag** - Source code HTML and custom-HTML tags used to generate distributable tag packages and follow the Nitro Tag Definition Specification.

 - **Theme** - Themes are a collection of partial rendering rules (mostrly structural) for creating basic tag structures; Nitro uses the Zero Theme based on Normalize.css as the default theme recipe.

 - **Skin** - Skins are the higher-fidelity styles like color, font-families, and iconography that are used to complete the UX specifications of a particular styleguide (the deltas).
+Since skins derive from a theme, they are namespaced with the theme they are associated with.

 - **Scripts** - Add-on executable (bin) shell files that augement Nitro in someway but aren't critical to the overall system.
-They can be Python, Bash, JavaScript, or Ruby etc. and are automatically hoisted to Nitro's `./bin` directory when included.
+They can be Python, Bash, JavaScript, or Ruby etc. and are automatically hoisted** to Nitro's `./bin` directory when included. (** will be)

 - **Doc** - Collection of project-wide documentation or notes.
 Individual repos have their own READMEs, etc.

 - **Misc** - Anything else that doesn't fall within the scope of the above namespaces should be namespaced with misc- non-namespaced repos are discouraged.

 ## Simple Parts Specification